 While its origin is in Greek and Italian cuisines, it works with everything from French baked Brie to good old American fried chicken, roasts, chops and grilled fish.

-for marinating, dressing, or finishing any dish.
+Use it for marinating, dressing, or finishing any dish.
 Drizzle it over grilled meats, fish, and poultry.
 Serve with aged cheeses like parmesan or fresh ones like creamy goat.
 It’s a delicious surprise over fruits like strawberries or (our personal favorite) figs wrapped in prosciutto.

 USES FOR BALSAMIC GLAZE